The Early Days

 The R&A returned to Lindrick in 2022 for Regional Qualifying following record entries for the 150th Open Championship being held at the Home of Golf.

 Past professionals include the world famous and probably the first-ever swing coach, John (Maurice) Jacobs of whom today’s leading coach Butch Harmon said: “John Jacobs wrote the book on coaching, there is not a teacher out here who does not owe him something.”

 A more recent professional was the ‘swing guru’ of the moment Pete Cowen, who is coach to a number of the world’s leading golfers.
 He was, of course, winner of the UK Sports Coach Award in 2010.

 Lindrick can claim to have an exceptional number of professional golfers as club members, seven at the last count.
-Members include the current world elite players Lee Westwood, Mark Foster, Danny Willett and Matthew Fitzpatrick.
+Members include the current world elite players Lee Westwood, Danny Willett and Matthew Fitzpatrick.